oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 ``source``

-    The ``source`` property describes which data need to be fetch from the database to collect all data needed for the report.
+    The ``source`` property describes which data need to be fetched from the database to collect all data needed for the report.
 As you can see, you are able to use all the features that you already know from the Doctrine query builder.
 The ``acl_resource`` specifies the ACL a user has to fullfil to be able to access the data grid.